jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) a copy of the index compiled in respect of that district under subsection (1)(a); and (b) a copy of the index compiled under subsection (1)(b).
 (3) Copies of each index compiled under subsection (1)(a) shall be sold by the department within the meaning of section 2 of the Survey Act 1986.
-(4) Copies of each index compiled under subsection (1)(b) in respect of an electoral district shall be sold at every office of the department within the meaning of section 2 of the Survey Act 1986 and at such other convenient places as the Chief Electoral Officer from time to time directs.
+(4) Copies of each index compiled under subsection (1)(b) in respect of an electoral district shall be sold at every office of the department within the meaning of section 2 of the Survey Act 1986 and at such other convenient places as the Electoral Commission from time to time directs.

 ### 43 Proceedings of Commission
 (1) Any 4 members of the Commission, of whom 2 are the members holding office under section 28(2)(e), shall be a quorum, and may exercise all functions vested in the Commission.